foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/openthread/ncp/README.md

     - Insert SD Card to PC.
 Copy the generated binary file `obj_emsk_23/gnu_arcem7d/openthread_gnu_arcem7d.bin` to SD cards root.
 And rename it to `boot.bin`.
 Note that the secondary bootloader can only identify `boot.bin` in the SD card root.

 3. Run OpenThread CLI and NCP example.
 Before resetting the EMSK boards, make sure Bit 4 of the onboard DIP switch is ON to enable secondary bootloader to run.
     - Insert SD Card back to one EMSK.
-It will run the CLI example.
+It will run the **CLI** example.
 Press the reset button to reboot it.
 Wait for loading boot.bin from SD card.
 The response in the terminal window is shown as below.

         ![enter_no_cli_emsk][32]

     - Insert the other SD card to the other EMSK.
-It will run the NCP example.
+It will run the **NCP** example.
 Press the reset button to reboot it.
 Wait for loading boot.bin from SD card.

         ![enter_no_ncp_emsk][33]

     - Enter **1** and press Enter button in CLI's Tera Term.
 Enter **2** and press Enter button in the NCP's.
 Enter the number here to generate pseudo random number for OpenThread.
 Recommend to enter numbers in order, such as **1**, **2** and **3**.
 Using same number in different nodes may lead error.
 The number will not be shown directly in the Tera Term until pressing Enter button from the keyboard.

     - After entering **2** in the NCP's Tera Term, the NCP will start up automatically.
 It will show you some messy code in the last line, just ignore it.
+And after that this Tera Term won't be used any more.

         ![show_no_emsk][34]